MystenLabs/sui/doc/src/explore/examples.md

 ## Games

-The [Games](../../../sui_programmability/examples/games) example let's you try out and modify toy games built on top of Sui!
+The [Games](../../../sui_programmability/examples/games) example lets you try out and modify toy games built on top of Sui!
 These include classic Tic Tac Toe and various versions of an adventure game (Hero).

 ## NFTs